How To Fund Your Self-Directed IRA

 Congratulations!
-You have selected to open a Self Directed IRA and begin your journey to a richer retirement.
+You have decided to open a Self-Directed IRA and begin your journey to a richer retirement.
 You have already filled out an account application and are ready to start investing in the alternative asset of your choice.
-The next step is to fund your Self Directed IRA account, which can be done in a variety of ways.
+The next step is to fund your Self-Directed IRA account, which can be done in a variety of ways.

-- Rollover funds from an existing IRA or qualified retirement account
+- Rollover funds from a qualified retirement account, like a 401(k).

-The first option you can do to fund your Self Directed IRA is complete a transfer from your current custodian to your Self Directed IRA custodian.
+The first option to fund your Self-Directed IRA is to complete a transfer from your current financial institution to your Self-Directed IRA custodian.
 Let's take a look at a common scenario:

-- John has a Roth IRA at Fidelity and has chosen to transfer his funds to a Roth IRA at Madison Trust Company.
-He is doing this so he can invest in real estate and cryptocurrency, as opposed to strictly stocks, bonds, and mutual funds.
+- John has a Roth IRA at Fidelity and has chosen to transfer his funds to a Self-Directed Roth IRA at Madison Trust Company.
+He is doing this so he can invest in real estate and cryptocurrency, as opposed to just stocks, bonds, and mutual funds.
 John starts the transfer by filling out Madison Trust's Transfer Authorization Form.
-Here he enters his Fidelity account type, account number, and the amount he would like to transfer.
-A Madison Trust representative will sign the Letter of Acceptance section of the form, which details that Madison Trust company is appointed as Custodian of the funds and assets from the prior custodian/trustee, and submits the request to Fidelity.
-Then, Fidelity receives the request and determines the account holder has enough funds in the account for the desired amount to be transferred and sends the funds via check or wire to Madison Trust.
+Here, he enters his Fidelity account type, the account number, and the amount he would like to transfer.
+A Madison Trust representative will sign the Letter of Acceptance section of the form, which details that Madison Trust Company is appointed as custodian of the funds and assets from the prior custodian/trustee, and submit the request to Fidelity.
+Then, Fidelity receives the request, determines that the account holder has enough funds in the account for the desired amount to be transferred, and sends the funds via check or wire to Madison Trust.
 The transfer is complete!

 You may complete any amount of transfers you like during the year.
 No tax reporting or withholding occurs when a transfer occurs.

-Another option to fund your Self Directed IRA is to undergo a rollover.
-Plan Administrators require rollovers to be initiated by the Plan Participant.
+Another option to fund your Self-Directed IRA is to undergo a rollover.
+Plan administrators require rollovers to be initiated by the plan participant.
 This means it is your responsibility as the account holder to reach out to your current plan administrator and complete their rollover paperwork.
-You will specify that the funds are being rolled into an IRA so that the transaction is coded as a Rollover and not as a taxable distribution.
-The rollover check will be issued to "Madison Trust Company Custodian FBO [your name] [your Madison account number]”.
+You will specify that the funds are being rolled into an IRA so that the transaction is coded as a rollover and not as a taxable distribution.
+A rollover check payable to "Madison Trust Company Custodian FBO [your name] [your Madison account number]" will be issued.

-There are 2 types of rollovers that may be completed to fund your account – direct and indirect.
+Two types of rollovers may be used to fund your account: direct and indirect.

-- A direct rollover is when the funds are moved directly from a qualified retirement account (401(k), 403(b), or other qualified employer account) to a Self Directed IRA.
+- A direct rollover is when the funds are moved directly from a qualified retirement account (401(k), 403(b), or other qualified employer account) to a Self-Directed IRA.
 In this case, the account owner does not touch the funds.
-Additionally, the custodian issues a 1099-R with code H placed in Box 7, which tells the IRS and account holder that direct rollover occurred and it is not a taxable event.
+The custodian issues a 1099-R with code H placed in Box 7, which tells the IRS and account holder that a direct rollover occurred and it is not a taxable event.

-- An indirect rollover is when the funds are distributed from the current retirement account (IRA, 401(k), 403(b), or other employer account) and re-deposited into a new retirement account (a Self Directed IRA) within 60 days.
-It is important that the rollover is complete within 60 days, or else it will result in a distribution of account funds as well as have any applicable taxes and early withdrawal penalties applied.
-In addition, an indirect rollover is reported to the IRS as a distribution and 20% taxes may be withheld.
+- An indirect rollover is when the funds are distributed from the current retirement account (IRA, 401(k), 403(b), or other employer account) and re-deposited into a new retirement account (a Self-Directed IRA) within 60 days.
+It is important that the rollover is completed within 60 days, or else it will count as a distribution of account funds and have any applicable taxes and early withdrawal penalties applied.
+In addition, an indirect rollover is reported to the IRS as a distribution, and 20% taxes may be withheld.
 This money is returned as a tax credit for the year when the rollover process is completed.